The first time we helped lottery winners was back in 2014.

 Their joint income was £45,000.

-By the time they sought financial advice, they had just £8 million left.
+But by the time they sought financial advice, they had £8 million left.

 £5 million spent...

-On a dream country home complete with electric gates and a long driveway for their two new top of the range BMW’s.
+On a dream home abroad, two new top of the range BMW’s...

 Plus six more properties for family and friends.